LA Tech Cares: Bridging The Digital Divide For Tomorrow’s Leaders

 “Be the Change You Want to See in the World.”

 For Kwanza and José, this is more than just a quote.
-It’s something they strive to live out each and every day through their SUPERCHARGED® Initiative.
+It’s something they strive to live out each and every day through the Kwanza Jones and José E. Feliciano Initiative (KJJF).

 They invest with impact.
 They donate to empower.
 And, of course, Kwanza’s latest move is no different.